 It’s been widely reported that public records have become harder to get since the world was upended by the pandemic.
 After pandemic-related shutdowns, ‘delays in responses to FOIA requests were exacerbated by remote work, outdated public records laws, underfunded budgets, understaffed offices, and heightened oversight from administrators’ wanting to review potentially sensitive data before it was released, according to GovQA spokesperson Jen Snyder.

 But even before the pandemic, responses to FOIA requests were slowing.
 The number of requests increased by over 30% for agencies from 2012 to 2018, and 15% were backlogged during the same period.
 For any given year, increases in the number of requests vary by agency.
-For example, the U.S. Department of Defense currently has a backlog of 16,000 FOI requests – and the longest-pending request was more than 3,900 days old as of this week, according to FOIA.gov.
+For example, this time last year the U.S. Department of Defense had a backlog of 16,000 FOI requests – and the longest-pending request was more than 3,900 days old as of this week, according to FOIA.gov.

 In parallel with these trends, we are seeing greater adoption of eDiscovery technology and services within the government sector as agencies look for more sophisticated and modern FOIA capabilities and more ways to automate workflows.
 More US agencies are moving away from on-premise technologies, with the main drivers being scalability and greater collaboration across teams and with external partners.